script

 State Aid – Financial aid programs funded by the state of Missouri.

 Student Aid Report (SAR) – A report provided to students after completing the FAFSA.
-The SAR contains the Student’s Estimated Family Contribution (EFC) and results of federal financial aid.
+The SAR contains the Student’s Student Aid Index (SAI) and results of federal financial aid.

 Scholarship – Merit-based financial aid awards that do not have to be repaid.